 - Names and addresses of teachers, staff members and children involved

 - Photographs of the injuries your child suffered

 - Photographs of the area where the accident happened

-- Receipts for any costs incurred as a result of the accident, such as medical fees and travelling costs.
+- Receipts for any costs incurred as a result of the accident, such as medical fees and travel costs.

 Once you have these details, it’s important to talk to a solicitor to get the claim process underway as soon as you can.

 At Gibson & Associates Solicitors, we have expertise when it comes to claiming compensation for accidents that took place in school or nursery environments and will be able to provide you with both the advice and support you need.
 Our team will handle the case for you and will use the extensive resources at their disposal to ensure you receive the maximum amount of compensation for your child’s injuries.

 Accidents Caused by Dangerous Toys